echolabsdev/prism/docs/providers/anthropic.md

 We support Anthropic prompt caching on:

 - System Messages (text only)
-- User Messages (Text and Image)
+- User Messages (Text, Image and PDF (pdf only))
+- Assistant Messages (text only)
 - Tools

-The API for enable prompt caching is the same for all, enabled via the `withProviderMeta()` method.
-Where a UserMessage contains both text and an image, both will be cached.
+The API for enabling prompt caching is the same for all, enabled via the `withProviderMeta()` method.
+Where a UserMessage contains both text and an image or document, both will be cached.

 ```php
 use EchoLabs\Enums\Provider;